 - 1 ½ cups of beets, diced into medium chunks

 - 1 cup of carrots, sliced into disks

 - 2 medium garlic cloves, roughly chopped

-- 1 tbsp of fresh rosemary, finely chopped
+- 1 tablespoon of fresh rosemary, finely chopped

-- 1 tbsp of fresh thyme, finely chopped
+- 1 tablespoon of fresh thyme, finely chopped

 - Preheat your oven to 400 degrees F. Line a baking tray with parchment paper.